Prosper438/B-J-Biscuits-Excel-Dashboard-Analysis/README.md

 - Age group: The floor excel function was used here for grouping the age into interval of 14 years apart.
 - Full Name: This is gotten by using the Text Join function to combine first and last name.
 - Weekdays: With the use of the text function, I was able to format the transaction date into days format.
-- Weektype: This divides the weekdays into weekends and weekdays.
+- Weektype: This divides the weekdays into weekends and weekdays. <br>
+In addition, excel pivot table came in handy in summarizing of data and also for grouping the date data into months,Quarters and others.

+## Insights from Analysis.
+From the first dashboard analysis, I was able to conclude that
+- Goods was sold